Code-Institute-Submissions/ms1-waterstationsireland/README.md

 - The site must be visually consistent to make users comfortable.
 - The site must be responsive across different devices.
 - A map showcasing where Water Stations have already been purchased and installed will be left as a feature to be implemented at a later date and so will **not** be included in this release.
+- The company's *Terms* and *Privacy Policy* (available as external links to PDFs) will be left as features to be implemented at a later date and so will **not** be included in this release.

 ### **Structure**
-The website will consist of four separate and structured pages; *Home*, *About*, *Our Products* and *Contact*.
+The website will consist of four separate and structured pages; *Home*, *About*, *Products* and *Contact*.
 Each page will be consistent in terms of layout and design so that the user is comfortable.
 The same navigation menu and footer will be present across all pages to allow for navigation ease.
 Three of the four pages will contain the same hero image.
 The *Home* page will differ slightly and will